-To attract and retain highly qualified senior management executives, the Company has adopted a Supplemental Executive Retirement Plan (the "SERP") effective September 1, 1996.
+To attract and retain highly qualified senior management executives, the Company maintains a Supplemental Executive Retirement Plan (the "SERP").
 The SERP is a nonqualified supplemental pension plan for executives selected by the CEO that provides pension benefits in excess of those provided by the Company's 401(k) plan discussed above.
-The SERP allows eligible employees to elect to defer, until termination of their employment, the receipt of up to twenty five percent of their current compensation.
-The Company makes contributions equal to fifty percent of the deferral amount, up to seven percent of the employees' annual compensation, which vests in full after three years of service.
-The SERP was amended in August 2008, allowing eligible employees to defer up to 75% of their current salary and up to 100% of bonus compensation.
-Also, the vesting period was reduced to one year of service.
+The SERP allows eligible employees to elect to defer, until termination of their employment, the receipt of up to 75% of their current salary and up to 100% of their bonus compensation.
+The Company makes contributions equal to 25% of the deferral amount, up to the first 7% of the employees' annual compensation, which yest in full after one year of service.